koddr/template-go/README.md

 ```

 And now, deploy your project by the generated `Dockerfile` and
-`docker-compose.yml` files in the current folder to the remote server
+`docker-compose.yml` files in the current folder to the remote server.

-> 👆 Tip: We're strongly recommended to use the awesome
+> 👆 Tip: We are strongly recommended to use the awesome
 > [Portainer][portainer_url] platform (or a self-hosted Community Edition)
 > for the deploying process.